-At a time when popular Cajun music leaned heavily toward western swing bands featuring the fiddle, Iry LeJeune is credited with reintoducing the traditional Cajun accordian.
+At a time when popular Cajun music leaned heavily toward western swing bands featuring the fiddle, Iry LeJeune is credited with reintroducing the traditional Cajun accordion.

 Accordionist, vocalist, and composer Iry LeJeune was an expert musician who helped ensure the continuation of early twentieth-century Cajun musical traditions after World War II.
 A popular recording artist in his own time, LeJeune helped restore the role of accordion-led music ensembles within Cajun music during a period when string bands heavily influenced by commercial western swing dominated the Cajun musical marketplace.
 Since his untimely death in an auto accident three weeks short of his twenty-seventh birthday in 1955, musicians and historians have come to admire LeJeune’s achievements as a musical and cultural pioneer.
 As Louisiana historian Ann Savoy explains, Iry LeJeune stands out for “his intense originality combined outstanding technical mastery … [He] showed his fellow Cajuns that a man could be himself in the face of the Americanization process: he could wear his old clothes, he could speak his own French, and he could let out his deepest emotions.
 He could, in fact, be a Cajun and still be important.”